 World Alliance for efficient technologies

-By combining the forces of governments, corporations, and international institutions, the Alliance will facilitate their ability to share experiences and create synergies in order to develop and implement concrete solutions to reach environmental and health targets.
+By combining the forces of governments, corporations, and international institutions, the Alliance will amplify their ability to share experiences and create synergies in order to develop and implement concrete solutions to reach environmental and health targets.

 Business programs for social needs